-In this paper the dynamic equations of AUV-manipulator systems are derived based on Lagrange's equations.
-The main contribution is to close the gap between manipulator and AUV dynamics which allows us to derive the AUVmanipulator dynamics using the Lagrange framework and without singularities.
-We derive the dynamics of the AUV based on Lagrange's equations which naturally extends to include also the manipulator dynamics.
-The globally valid AUV-manipulator dynamics are thus derived for the first time using the proposed framework.
+In this paper the dynamic equations of spacecraftmanipulator systems are derived based on Lagrange's equations.
+The main contribution is to close the gap between manipulator dynamics which are normally derived based on the Lagrangian approach and spacecraft dynamics which are normally derived using other approaches in order to avoid singularities.
+The proposed framework allows us to derive the dynamics of spacecraft using a minimal, singularity-free representation based on Lagrange's equations which naturally extends to include also the manipulator dynamics.
+This is derived for the first time in this paper using the proposed framework.